 The real-time protection is when the antivirus software reports when any unwanted software or malware tries to install on your computer and also notifies when any third-party software attempts to change the information or settings on your PC.

 Windows defender automatically scans the PC on a regular basis and also gives the user options to scan as per the timings you set.

 What is Windows Defender Blocked By Group Policy Error?

 Windows Defender Blocked by Group Policy is a kind of infection that happens to the PC.
 The error is aimed at stealing secure info like password and login information.
-The error brings in malicious links, games, porn, fake updates or email attachments.
+The failure brings in malicious links, games, porn, fake updates or email attachments.

 “Windows defender blocked by group policy” virus ends up destroying windows files and key registries.
-As it is a kind of virus, it effects the performance of the system and restricts the programs to open.
+As it is a kind of virus, it affects the performance of the system and restricts the programs to open.
 It causes many issues like:

 - The antivirus running in the system does not work

 - “Windows defender blocked by group policy” opens multiple tabs each time you open your browser

 - Malware carrying advertisements pop up now and then

 - Website gets redirected to various domains which contain commercial things